Self-Employed Allowable Expenses

 Conclusion to claiming Self-Employed Allowable Expenses

 You can also claim home office expenses, subscriptions, and other related items.
 Remember that some clothing and equipment may be claimed as allowable expenses, but everyday work clothes cannot be deducted.
-Speak with an accountant if you have any questions about what is and isn’t deductible.
+Speak with an accountant if you have questions about what is and isn’t deductible.

 Disclaimer: The content of this website is based on our understanding of the rules.
 You should always seek the guidance of an accountant if you are unsure of what allowable expenses you can claim.